 Input and Output via Keyboard and Screen

-In this tutorial we will see both how to enter information into our application and how to display it.
+In this tutorial, we will see both how to input information into our application and how to display it.

-To enter information using the keyboard, what we have to do is write the following line of code
+To enter information via the keyboard, all we need to do is write the following line of code

 Console.ReadLine();

-When we do this, if we press the play button in Visual Studio it will let us enter any value until we press enter.
+When we do this, if we press the play button in Visual Studio, it will allow us to enter any value until we press enter.

-But clearly, if we only receive the information and do nothing, we need to store it in a variable
+However, if we only receive the information, we’re not doing anything with it, so we need to store it in a variable

 String etradaTeclado = Console.ReadLine();

-Displaying information is very simple, we just have to use the statement Console.WriteLine(variable)
+Displaying information is very simple, we just need to use the statement Console.WriteLine(variable)

 Therefore, we can make an example that asks the user for their name and displays it on the screen.

-The piece of code we see to display in Console.WriteLine() is called string interpolation which we will see later in this course.
+The code piece we see to display in Console.WriteLine() is called string interpolation which we will see further on in this course.

-Finally, we put a Console.ReadKey() so that the execution of the code stops until a single character is entered via the keyboard
+Finally, we put a Console.ReadKey() so that the code execution pauses until we enter a single character via the keyboard

 This post was translated from Spanish.
 You can see the original one here.